sharingcloud/docknv/README.md

       - plugin
 ```

-When you defined schemas, you can generate the Compose file like in the previous point to include everything, or use a schema name in the command (for example considering the schema *base*): `docknv schema generate base`.
+When you defined schemas, you can generate the Compose file, but first, you need to select the "current" schema.
+For example considering the schema *base*:
+  - `docknv schema use base`
+  - `docknv schema generate`

 To list defined schemas, use `docknv schema list`.

-Once you generated your Compose file, you can build the needed containers using `docknv schema build base`.
+Once you generated your Compose file, you can build the needed containers using `docknv schema build`.

 ### Freezing